Enterprise-CMCS/macpro-quickstart-serverless/README.md

 ```

 ## Local Development
 In addition to the pre-requisite tools above, Java must be installed locally to support the local deployment of dynamoDB.
 (The downloadable version of DynamoDB is an executable .jar file.
-To run DynamoDB locally, you must have the Jave Runtime Environment (JRE) version 8.x or newer.
+To run DynamoDB locally, you must have the Java Runtime Environment (JRE) version 8.x or newer.

 Local dev is configured in typescript project in `./src`.
 The entrypoint is `./src/dev.ts`, it manages running the moving pieces locally: the API, the database, the filestore, and the frontend.